12 Things that Set Canadian Arctic City Iqaluit Apart (Part 1 of 3)

 In case you're wondering what the tradition is I'm talking about, bear with me for another minute, please.
 But I can tell you that it's not to fight pests or fungi that can damage external materials.

-Nor does a colour serve the purpose to identify a function of a house which was pretty common among settlements in Greenland.
+Nor does a colour serve the purpose of identifying the function of a house which was pretty common among settlements in Greenland.

 So finally: there is no official version for brightly coloured houses, but most people I spoke with agreed that bright colours are used to boost happiness and cure depression among people living in the Arctic.
 Especially, during long cold winters.